 Figure 2-1 shows a functional block diagram of the SPIRE instrument.
 The subsystems are prefixed HS standing for Herschel-SPIRE.
 The focal plane unit is mounted on the Herschel Optical Bench as shown in Figure 2-2.
 It is approximately 690 x 410 x 410 mm in size, and has three separate temperature stages at nominal temperatures of 4 K (Herschel cryostat Level-1), 2 K (cryostat Level-0) and 300 mK (provided by SPIRE's internal cooler).
-The main Level-1 structural element of the FPU is an optical bench panel which is supported from the cryostat optical bench (Level-2, approx. 10 K) by stainless steel blade mounts.
+The main Level-1 structural element of the FPU is an optical bench panel which is isostatically mounted on the cryostat optical bench (Level-2, approx. 10 K) by two stainless steel blade mounts and a single stainless steel cone mount.
 The photometer and spectrometer are located on either side of this panel.
 The majority of the optics are at Level-1, but the detector arrays and final optics are contained within Level-0 enclosures.
-The He refrigerator cools all of the five detector arrays to 0.3 K. Two JFET preamplifier boxes (one for the photometer and one for the FTS) are attached to the Level-2 optical bench close to the Level-1 enclosure, with the JFETs heated internally to their optimum operating temperature of ~ 120 K. Note that the shutter is not designed for flight operation and is controlled by SPIRE EGSE.
+The He refrigerator cools all of the five detector arrays to 0.3 K. Two JFET preamplifier boxes (one for the photometer and one for the spectrometer) are attached to the Level-2 optical bench close to the Level-1 enclosure.
+The two JFET units are heated internally to their optimum operating temperature of ~ 120 K.